EQGW/EQGW.github.io/2025/lecture2-4/lecture2-4.md

 shaped like a Gaussian (normal) distribution, lead to simple rules for change of the character(s).

-What if the optima are themselves move through time?
+What if the optima themselves move through time?
 Can we model that as being just like change of quantitative characters?
 Why that is questionable.
 A simple computer simulation suggests that in the short term the change of characters will be affected strongly by genetic covariances.
 But not nearly as much in the long term.
+The result is that "selective covariance" (Tedin, 1926; Stebbins, 1948; Armbruster, 1996) must be considered in addition to genetic covariances.

 #### Lecture projection ####